gibfahn/dot/up/manual.md

 # Manual Setup

+Note that these are the manual steps I personally use (that I haven't yet managed to automate).
+You will probably have different things you want/need to set up.

 ## macOS

 ### PreReqs

-Before you can run the macOS setup for the first time, you need to do the
+While running `up-rs` for the first time, you will need to ensure you set up gpg and ssh keys you need in later steps.
-following:

-- Install the Xcode Command Line Tools:
-  - Open `Terminal.app` and run `git`, follow prompts to install.
-- Set up relevant ssh/gpg keys.

 ### System Preferences: